achiaver/hopfield/README.md

 Just to relax and improve morale :)

-This code has been inspired on alexbod/hopfield-network and halcy/hopfield codes.
+This code has been inspired by alexbod/hopfield-network and halcy/hopfield codes.